How to Declare the HSOC Major

 Can I study abroad if I am an HSOC major?

 Yes.
 We encourage HSOC majors to plan a semester abroad, and many do.
 Some (but not all) select programs with courses similar to the Health and Societies program.
 Credits from study abroad are applied to the in-major concentration portion of the HSOC major.
+Majors may use two courses from abroad in their concentrations, or three if they go on the IHP program.
 Check both the College study abroad website and the Penn Abroad website for more information.
 Courses taken abroad are submitted through the XCat system, and evaluated for credit by the Director or Associate Director.

 Do my pre-med courses count toward the HSOC major?